-Another genius tip for dry-haired girls: Try adding a touch of oil to the ends of your hair before shampooing.
-It will moisturize them while keeping them protected drying cleansing agents.
-"When drying your hair after you wash it, use a 100% Turkish cotton towel (they are super absorbent) to remove as much of the water in your hair before using a blow-dryer," Brook says.
+Another genius tip for anyone with dry hair: Try adding a touch of oil to the ends of your hair before shampooing, as it hydrates them while keeping them protected against drying cleansing agents.
+"When drying your hair use a Turkish cotton towel as they are the most absorbent, to remove as much of the water in your hair before using a blow-dryer," Brook says.
 Then she recommends focusing on drying the roots of the hair first.
 "Depending on the texture of your hair, leave the ends to air-dry or lower the temperature of the dryer to medium to protect them from heat."

 Opt For a Silk Pillowcase

-Celebrity hairstylist Justine Marjan recommends switching out your pillowcase.
-Yes, really.
-The type of pillowcase you use can have a real effect on the state of your hair.
+Celebrity hairstylist Justine Marjan recommends switching out your pillowcase from the standard cotton to silk, instead.
 "My biggest tip for dry hair is to sleep on the Hollywood Silk Solutions Silk Pillowcase ($45)," she says.
 "This is the most passive action you can take to make the biggest difference in your hair and skin.
 Regular cotton pillowcases absorb and pull moisture from your skin and hair, leaving it drier than before you went to bed, while silk pillowcases allow your hair to soak and absorb oils."

-Melissa D'Avenio, expert hairstylist at Antonio Prieto Salon, loves stocking up on Kerastase's classic hair oil, Elixer Ultime ($58).
+Melissa D'Avenio, senior hairstylist at Antonio Prieto Salon, loves stocking up on Kérastase's classic hair oil, Elixer Ultime ($50).
 "It's a serum using a combination of four oils that really penetrate into the hair, allowing for maximum nourishment," she says.
 "It also delivers a beautiful shine without looking oily."
-For extra-dry hair, she likes the Kerastase Magistral Mask ($21).
-"It contains the ingredient Irisome that protects the hair from frying out from roots to end.
-You can use it as a daily conditioner and also as a weekly treatment if you leave it in cleansed hair for 10 minutes," she says.
+For extra-dry hair, D'Avenio prefers the Kérastase Magistral Mask ($53), as a daily conditioner or weekly treatment.

-"If your hair has been overprocessed, chances are that oil may not be enough.
+"If your hair has been over-processed, chances are that oil may not be enough.
 I would suggest addressing dry hair from multiple aspects.
-Make sure to reduce stress, have a healthy lifestyle, and take Olly Undeniable Beauty Gummy Vitamins ($14) for your hair, as they will allow your hair to grow in stronger and healthier, preventing further dryness in the future."
-Marjan recommends scalp massages, which can stimulate natural oils and brushing hair delicately to distribute oil from the scalp to the ends but only when it's dry.
+A supplement like Olly Undeniable Beauty Gummy Vitamins ($13), will allow your hair to grow in stronger along with preventing future dryness."

 For Marjan, the best DIY at-home treatment involves melting together a teaspoon of organic unrefined honey with coconut oil.
 "Honey acts as a humectant, sealing in the moisture from the coconut oil, making it more effective than if used alone."
-In other words, the honey boosts the coconut oil's natural hydrating powers, keeping the hair healthier for longer.
-So if coconut oil is your go-to, add honey before applying it from root to end.
-You may see a real difference.
-Just be sure to rinse out your hair thoroughly post-treatment to avoid stickiness and tangles.
+Mixing the two can make a real difference in hair, just be sure to thoroughly rinse out when finished so there's no left over residue.

 Try Using Aloe Vera

-"For girls who bleach out their hair or have hair that is dry due to overprocessing, I would suggest at-home Olaplex treatments to repair the damage," Marjan says.
-Olaplex's No. 3 Treatment is easy to apply from root to end before washing.
-We keep it on for 10 minutes before washing it out.
-It strengthens the chemical bonds in the hair's cuticle, meaning it actually reseals split ends.
+"For color-treated hair that might have been over-processed, I would suggest at-home Olaplex treatments to repair the damage," Marjan says.
+Olaplex strengthens the chemical bonds in the hair's cuticle, meaning it actually reseals split ends.

-Marjan also recommends using a leave-in conditioner and preventing heat damage using Tresemme Repair and Protect 7 Collection.
-"I strongly recommend only using non-damaging hot tools like Ghd, as it's a myth that the hotter the iron, the better you can style your hair.
-Always finish blow-drying with the cool shot on your Ghd Blowdryer ($199) to close the cuticle and prevent frizz."
+Marjan also recommends using a leave-in conditioner and preventing heat damage.
+"I strongly recommend only using non-damaging hot tools like flatirons or curling irons from GHD, as it's a myth that the hotter the iron, the better you can style your hair.
+Always finish blow-drying with the cool shot button on your GHD Blowdryer ($199) to close the cuticle and prevent frizz."